-Sea level rise projections currently referenced by the Province is shown on Figure 1.
+Sea level rise projections currently referenced by the Province is shown on Figure 3 and flood levels including projected sea level rise on Figure 4.
 The recommended linear projection will allow municipalities to overbuild their dikes in advance of the median projection.
 The City of Richmond has adopted 1m of sea level rise by 2100 and 2m of sea level rise by the year 2200 (relative to the year 2000) in current perimeter dike designs.

-Figure 1: Sea Level Rise Projections (BC, Delcan, 2009)
+Figure 3: Sea Level Rise Projections (BC, Delcan, 2009)